 Examines the fundamentals of financial management in the healthcare sectors.
 Prepares nonfinancial healthcare professionals with skills necessary to manage and control costs while simultaneously investing resources in strategic opportunities.
+Focuses on the use of financial analysis techniques, financial reasoning, and financial tools for effective decision making and planning in a healthcare setting.
+Special emphasis on financial liquidity, solvency, and measuring efficiency of healthcare organizations using key ratio information.

-HCA 603 Quality in Healthcare (3)
+MBA 643 Managing Quality in Healthcare (4)

 Identifies the principles of quality improvement necessary for creating a quality culture in healthcare.
-Examines tools and methods of planning and implementing quality improvement initiatives in healthcare.
+Examine tools and methods of planning and implementing quality improvement initiatives in healthcare.
 Addresses both clinical improvements related to the delivery of quality patient care and process improvements related to the processes necessary in supporting the delivery of quality patient care.
+Special emphasis on methodology for improving quality in healthcare organizations, process improvement tools and measurement systems, Six Sigma, lean management techniques, and medical informatics.